jtydhr88/sd-webui-3d-editor/README.md

 3. install
 4. go to Installed, apply and restart UI

+## Known Issues
+1. currently, you need to manual resize browser at the first time to show up the canvas (I will try to figure out the solution soon)

 ## Credits
 Created by [jtydhr88](https://github.com/jtydhr88) and basing on [ThreeJS editor](https://github.com/mrdoob/three.js/tree/master/editor)